StevenSong/multimodal-cancer-survival/embed/README.md

 ```

 ### Generate Summaries
 While BioMistral allows us to use longer input texts, the information contained within the original pathology reports are often repeptitive and poorly organized in its raw form.
 We therefore use an LLM to generate summaries of the reports first, after which we can also embed the summarized text using the same utility as above.
+We generate summaries using Llama-3.1-8B-Instruct by Grattafiori et al. 2024.
+This model was chosen for its strong general instruction following capabilities.
 To generate and embed summaries, run:
 ```bash
 python generate_summaries.py \
 --input-csv ../data/TCGA_Reports.csv \